Inequality: What Can Be Done?

 4. The Media’s Perspective is not the Individual’s

-My fourth point was that data on inequality allows people to ignore what is going on in front of their REAL eyes in their REAL LIVES, instead looking at what the media is propagating.
-Mainstream narratives surrounding data, that people don’t fully understand, deliver up a universal truth for everyone to agree on.
+My fourth point was that data on inequality allows people to ignore what is going on in front of their own eyes in their own lives instead of looking at what the media propagates.
+Mainstream narratives surrounding data that people don’t fully understand deliver up a universal truth for everyone to agree on.
 I do not believe that others are always intentionally lying, but perceptions color reality.
 Why should my conclusions be the same as someone else’s?

-Moving away from statistical analyses, but continuing on the idea that data is used to make persons see the world as unfair, the breaking up of people into groups ignores the complexity of the world.
-It shows individuals as having their group characteristics, yet there are differences within a group right down to the individual.
+Moving away from statistical analyses but continuing on the idea that data is used to make people see the world as unfair, categorizing people into groups ignores the complexity of the world.
+It implies that individuals have all their group’s characteristics even though there are differences within any group right down to the individual.
 Experiences differ.
 The data talks about groups, but people generally use it to inform their personal world when interacting with individuals.

-For me, personally, I was so skeptical of much of what I was hearing because I never came to the conclusions other people came to on my own.
-I didn’t think a certain way, to see myself as a victim, and get that feedback from my experience, or thought about it until other people started telling me that that is how things were.
-I think if what I was hearing were true, then I would have been able to suss out a lot of things, like feeling discriminated against, compared to the environment I was coming from, especially because my entrance to the US was surrounded in the community where it was the majority of the group that is supposedly so bad in being oppressive, that I will not name.
-They were just too nice to me.
-And I’m sure that I’ve walked among prejudiced people, but I think if I didn’t want to do that, then I would simple have to go off myself, because I think they exist everywhere, including where I’m from.
-It’s not until everyone started telling me how things were that I was like, ‘Okay, I’m not going to just believe it, I’m going to go read about it and find out about it.’
-And then I still wasn’t convinced of the way things are portrayed.
-I think that society on a whole should foster cohesion, and persuade people to be nicer towards other human beings.
-But that’s not necessary for a lot of the things that people say they want to change.
+Since my immigrant and socioeconomic status put me at the pinnacle of intersectional “victimhood,” I was so skeptical of much of what I was hearing because I never came to the conclusions other people came to.
+I never saw myself as a victim, and I never got that feedback from my experience.
+I didn’t even think about it until other people started telling me that that was how things were.
+I think if what I was hearing were true, then I would have been able to suss out many things.
+For example, I would have felt discriminated against when I came to the United States compared to the environment I was coming from, particularly because I found myself in a predominantly white and thus supposedly oppressive community.
+But I didn’t find that to be true.
+People were just too nice to me.
+And I’m sure that I walked among prejudiced people, but if I didn’t want to be around those people, then I would simply have to go and live by myself because I think prejudiced people exist everywhere, including where I’m from.
+It wasn’t until everyone started telling me how things were that I was like, “Okay, I’m not going to just believe it; I’m going to go read about it and find out about it.”
+Then, I still wasn’t convinced of the way things were being portrayed.
+I think that society on a whole should foster cohesion and persuade people to be nice towards other human beings, but that’s not necessary for many of the issues that people say they want to change.

 5/∞.
 My Biggest Point: What Can Be Done About Wealth Inequality in America?